-Parameter Favourable Unsatisfactory Bad Indicator FV U1 U2 Water regime (including the rhythm of floodings, if exists) The dynamics of floodings and over-saturation of the stratum with water is normal from the point of view of a given ecosystem / plant community The dynamics of floodings and over-saturation of the stratum with water is below normal There are no floodings or the stratum is completely dry The age of tree stands trees older than 100 years account for >20% of the total volume of trees trees older than 100 years account for <20% of the total volume of trees, but trees older than 50 years account for >50% of the total volume of trees trees older than 100 years account for <20% of the total volume of trees, whereas trees older than 50 years account for <50% of the total volume of trees Vertical structure of the vegetation natural, varied changed anthropogenically, but varied anthropogenically unified Natural renewal of the tree stand Yes, abundant Yes, on an individual basis None Damage to the undergrowth and soil as a result of wood harvesting None Few traces, with <1% of the area/of the number of trees having been damaged Considerable, affecting >1% of the area, of the number of trees, etc. Other distortions None Occurring but insignificant Strong The condition of locally typical species which are of key importance for the biodiversity of the habitat (optional indicator, to be used only when appropriate data are available) All such species evaluated as being in a satisfactory (FV) condition Some species evaluated as being in an unsatisfactory (U1) condition Some of such species evaluated as being in a bad (U2) condition General structure and functions All cardinal indicators evaluated as FV, other indicators evaluated at least as U1 All cardinal indicators evaluated at least as U1 One or more cardinal indicators evaluated as U2 Conservation prospects There are no risks or negative trends.
-It is almost certain that the habitat will be preserved in a non- deteriorated condition for 10-20 years.
+Parameter Favourable Unsatisfactory Bad Indicator FV The dynamics of floodings U1 U2 Water regime (including the rhythm of floodings, if exists) and over-saturation of the stratum with water is normal from the point of view of a given ecosystem / plant community The dynamics of floodings and over-saturation of the stratum with water is below normal There are no floodings or the stratum is completely dry The age of tree stands trees older than 100 years account for >20% of the total volume of trees trees older than 100 years account for <20% of the total volume of trees, but trees older than 50 years account for >50% of the total volume of trees trees older than 100 years account for <20% of the total volume of trees, whereas trees older than 50 years account for <50% of the total volume of trees Vertical structure of the vegetation natural, varied changed anthropogenically, but varied anthropogenically unified Natural renewal of the tree stand Yes, abundant Yes, on an individual basis None Damage to the undergrowth and soil as a result of wood harvesting dergrowth and soil as a None Considerable, affecting >1% of the area, of the number of trees, etc. Other distortions None Occurring but insignificant Strong The condition of locally typical species which are of key importance for the biodiversity of the habitat (optional indicator, to be used only when appropriate data are available) All such species evaluated as being in a satisfactory (FV) condition Some species evaluated as being in an unsatisfactory (U1) condition Some of such species evaluated as being in a bad (U2) condition General structure and functions , , , , , , , , , , , , , , , , , , , , One or more cardinal indicators evaluated as U2 Conservation prospects There are no risks or negative trends.
+It is almost certain that the habitat will be preserved in a nondeteriorated condition for 10-20 years.
 Preservation of the habitat in a non-deteriorated condition in the next 10-20 years is not certain, but it is likely, as long as the existing risks can be eliminated.
 Preservation of the habitat in a non-deteriorated condition in the next 10-20 years is very difficult: advanced recession processes, strong negative trends or considerable risks.
 Overall assessment All parameters evaluated as FV One or more parameters evaluated as U1, no U2 One or more parameters evaluated as U2